houtianze/gnc/README.md

 ---
 **Mod**

-Add `-x proxy:port` switch to make it suitable for OpenSSH `ProxyCommand` like this:
+Add `-X connect` and `-x proxy:port` switches to make it a drop-in replacement for netcat for OpenSSH `ProxyCommand` like this:
 ```
-ProxyCommand gnc -x proxy:8080 %h %p
+ProxyCommand gnc -X connect -x proxy:8080 %h %p
 ```
 ---